nhmvienna/AutDeNovo/README.md

 #### (e) [BlobTools](FullPipeline/blobtools.sh)

 Quantitative analysis of assembly quality based on variation of read-depth, GC-content and taxonomic assignment of each scaffold.
 The summary plots and tables are accessible through an interactive browser window.

+* * *

+After the pipeline is finished, the most important summary outputs will be copied over to the output folder.
+In addition, various html-based results will be loaded in Firefox.